-Liabilities that do not require the use of budgetary resources are covered by monetary assets that are not budgetary resources to the entity (and may be discussed in Note 2).
+Liabilities that do not require the use of budgetary resources may be covered by assets that are not budgetary resources to the entity (and may be discussed in Note 2 or elsewhere in the Notes).
 Entities with material amounts of liabilities in this category, such as liabilities for non-fiduciary deposit funds, should provide a brief description of those liabilities.

-See the Liabilities section above for definitions of the three types of liabilities.
+See Section II.3.2.4, Liabilities, for definitions of the three types of liabilities.